TikTok: Features

 The mobile app allows users to create short videos, which often feature music in the background and can be sped up, slowed down, or edited with a filter.
 They can also add their own sound on top of the background music.
 To create a music video with the app, users can choose background music from a wide variety of music genres, edit with a filter and record a 15-second video with speed adjustments before uploading it to share with others on TikTok or other social platforms.
 The "For You" page on TikTok is a feed of videos that are recommended to users based on their activity on the app.
 Content is curated by TikTok's artificial intelligence depending on the content a user liked, interacted with, or searched.
-This is in contrast to other social networks' algorithms basing such content off of the user's relationships with other users and what they liked or interacted with.
+This helps users find new content and creators reach new audiences, in contrast to other social networks that base recommendations on the interactions and relationships between users.

+TikTok's algorithm, recognized by The New York Times in 2020 as one of the most advanced for shaping user experiences and social interactions, stands out from traditional social media.
+While typical platforms focus on active user actions like likes, clicks, or follows, TikTok monitors a wider array of behaviors during video viewing.
+This comprehensive observation is then used to refine its algorithms, as noted by Wired in 2020.
+Furthermore, The Wall Street Journal in 2021 highlighted its superiority over other social media platforms in understanding users' preferences and emotions.
+TikTok's algorithm leverages this insight to present similar content, creating an environment that users often find hard to disengage from.

 The app's "react" feature allows users to film their reaction to a specific video, over which it is placed in a small window that is movable around the screen.
 Its "duet" feature allows users to film a video aside from another video.
 The "duet" feature was another trademark of musical.ly.
 The duet feature is also only able to be used if both parties adjust the privacy settings.

-Videos that users do not want to post yet can be stored in their "drafts."
+Videos that users do not want to post yet can be stored in their "drafts".
 The user is allowed to see their "drafts" and post when they find it fitting.